Chris Mazdzer: Dancing with the Stars

 In April 2018, Mazdzer was announced as one of the celebrities for season 26 of Dancing with the Stars.
 He was partnered with professional dancer Witney Carson.
 He was eliminated in the third week of the four-week season, placing fourth in the competition.

+American Ninja Warrior

+Mazdzer competed on American Ninja Warrior season 16.
+He appeared in the 4th episode and fell on the second obstacle of the qualifiers, eliminating him from the competition.

+The episode aired July 8, 2024.
+During the episode the announcers claimed that Mazdzer intended on competing in the 2026 Winter Olympics but this was outdated information as the episode was filmed in March 2023, before Mazdzer announced his retirement.